 A: You may see a church from time to time offering a class in conversational English for immigrants—helping them make sense of a world in which an unfamiliar tongue is spoken.
-Similarly, ACTS Church Lakeline is offering this class to help people make sense of entertainment—Entertainment as a Second Language.
-Essentially, it is a class to help improve the media literacy and fluency of people.
-There are currently two different classes, Lenses (fall) and Cinema & Religion (spring).
+Essentially, these series are classes to help improve the media literacy and fluency of people.
+There are currently two different series, Lenses (fall) and Cinema & Religion (spring).

-Q: How does the informal class differ from a traditional college class or church event?
+Q: How does the informal class differ from a traditional college class?

 Q: Do I have assignments if I attend the Informal Class?

-A: No. We only ask that you become familiar with the course material we provide for your own sake.
-You can just quietly enjoy the discussion after the film or add your voice to the mix.
+A: No. We only suggest that you become familiar with the course material offered (the books) for your own sake.
+In our discussion, you can add your voice to the mix or just quietly enjoy the discussion.
 All opinions are welcome.

 Q: Do I get academic credit?

 A: The class is for your own edification.
 However, those who attend at least seven screenings will be eligible to receive a certificate of completion upon request.

 A: Our approach is not to ask if we should show films like these, but ask if these more difficult scenes and themes somehow make the film exempt from critical examination.
 We find that many R-rated films are in need of close, scholarly analysis.
 However, if you normally avoid such films, you can simply skip the screening that week.